websanco/liferay-learn/docs/analytics-cloud/latest/en/people/segments/segments.md

 ![The Segment Membership panel shows a breakdown of your segment for the past 30 days.](./segments/images/02.png)

 To see a list of known individuals of the segment click on the *View Members* link at the bottom of the panel.
-Or click on the *Membership* tab at the top of the page.
+Alternatively, click on the *Membership* tab at the top of the page.

 ### Segment Composition Panel